osrf/minimum_distance_plugin/README.md

 This is a Gazebo "world plugin" for calculating the minimum distance between convex shapes.
 The convex shapes are attached to links within the simulation.

+:warning: The `distance` field in the `gazebo::msgs::Contact` that gets published by this plugin refers to **penetration** distance.
+For bodies that are separated, this value will be negative.
+Therefore, this plugin is actually reporting the *maximum penetration* distance (which is the negative of the *minimum separation* distance).

 The currently supported convex shapes include:

 * Box